go-rod/wayang/README.md

 Wayang will check if `//div[@id='error]` is present on the website.
 If it is present, the program will error with the message `expected error node to not be present`.
-Otherwise it will log `program successfully completed`, and continue/exit.
+Otherwise, it will log `program successfully completed`, and continue/exit.

 ### store